 A candidate lacking no more than 3 credit hours may request to participate in the annual Commencement Ceremony held in May, assuming that he or she has enrolled for all remaining hours during the subsequent summer, has no current outstanding financial obligations to the college, and has completed all other graduation requirements.
 The graduate candidate would submit a "Request to Participate" form, which he or she signs, stating agreement to the conditions listed below.
-The "Request to Participate" form would be submitted to the SOURCE Center, forwarded to the Office of the Registrar to determine if the graduate candidate qualifies, and then forwarded to the Office of the Provost.
+The "Request to Participate" form would be submitted to the Registrar to determine if the graduate candidate qualifies, and then forwarded to the Office of the Provost.
 A final decision to allow the graduate candidate to participate or not would be made by the Provost.